cp-algorithms/cp-algorithms/src/data_structures/stack_queue_modification.md

 This is a modification of method 1.
 We want to be able to remove elements without knowing which element we have to remove.
-We can just store for each element in the queue its index.
+We can accomplish that by storing the index for each element in the queue.
 And we also remember how many elements we already have added and removed.

 ```cpp